 "The doctors killed Garfield, I just shot him," claims Charles Guiteau, the man who (allegedly) assassinated President James A. Garfield.

-On July 2, 1881, President Garfield was making his way to the New Jersey seashore for a family vacation when he was shot twice - one bullet grazed his arm, but the second entered in through his back and became stuck in his abdomen.
-There happened to be several doctors available at the scene who were eager to help and as a result, used their unwashed fingers and hands to try and retrieve the bullet immediately.
-While you may cringe upon reading that (I know I do), this was actually a common practice with gunshot wounds because back then it was thought that leaving the bullet inside the body cavity for too long could potentially lead to problems like nerve and organ damage, or "morbid poisoning."
+On July 2, 1881, President Garfield was making his way to the New Jersey seashore for a family vacation when he was shot twice.
+One bullet grazed his arm, but the second entered in through his back and became stuck in his abdomen.
+There happened to be several doctors available at the scene who were eager to help and used their unwashed fingers and hands to try and retrieve the bullet immediately.
+While you may cringe upon reading that, this was actually a common practice with gunshot wounds.
+Back then it was thought that leaving the bullet inside the body cavity for too long could potentially lead to problems like nerve and organ damage or "morbid poisoning."

 It's difficult to say whether or not President Garfield would have survived had there been a sanitary approach to his care.
-For all we know, the bullet wound had done enough damage on its own - but what we know for sure is that it could have saved him from months of pain.
+For all we know, the bullet wound had done enough damage on its own, but what we know for sure is that better sanitation could have saved him from months of pain.
 During this time period, germ theory was a joke to most doctors.
 Luckily, that's not the case anymore.

 Hospitals now have strict protocols in place to ensure all medical personnel and their instruments are completely sanitized before performing any procedures on patients.
-The team and I at PhoneSoap are proud to say we have placed hundreds of units in hospitals and medical centers across the US that assist doctors and nurses in their efforts with delivering the best possible care.
+The team at PhoneSoap is proud to say that we have placed hundreds of devices in hospitals and medical centers across the US.
+Our ExpressPro professional device especially assists doctors and nurses in their efforts with delivering the best possible care.